EdbMails EDB Recovery and Migration software

 Current environment and migration requirementIdeal migration approachHow does the migration take place?

-You want to perform the migration in phases or migrate mailboxes over weekendsStaged migration to O365In this approach, you migrate your mailboxes and mail data in stages and transfer the required or the most recent data first, followed by the others.
+Perform the migration in phases or migrate mailboxes over weekendsStaged migration to Office 365Migrate your mailboxes and mail data in stages and transfer the required or the most recent data first, followed by the others.

 Use the Microsoft 365 mail migration advisor to determine which migration method is best suited to your environment.